alexb7217/Minimal-Deployable-Django/README.md

 ### Static Files
 Static files are pretty confusing.
 Whitenoise is an external Django library that makes it easier to use 1 server for both hosting Django and static files.
 Whitenoise requires and installed app and a layer of middleware to work correctly.

+The `collectstatic` command should create a staticfiles dir at the root level.

 When the project is ready to deploy, use the following steps to deploy to a server running Dokku:

 You will need to initiaize the project with git, at some point.
 If you haven't already: